This easy American Goulash recipe is full of hearty ingredients that will warm you from the inside out.

 - 1 ½ teaspoons Italian seasoning

 - 1 bay leaves 2 if they are small

 - salt & black pepper to taste

-Add pasta sauce, diced tomatoes, tomato paste, water, seasonings, bay leaves and green pepper.
-Simmer covered for 15 minutes.
+- Add water, pasta sauce, diced tomatoes, tomato paste, green peppers (if using), seasonings, & bay leaves.
+Simmer, covered, for 15 minutes.

-Add in the in the macaroni and continue to simmer, covered, stirring occasionally until pasta is tender (about 20 minutes).
+- Add in the elbow macaroni and continue to simmer, covered, stirring occasionally, until pasta is tender (about 20 minutes).

-Remove & discard bay leaves.
-Top with cheese and replace the lid.
-Let sit about 5 minutes or until melted.
+- Remove & discard bay leaves.
+Top with cheese if using and replace the lid.
+Let rest about 5 minutes or until cheese is melted.